micmejia/bible-dump/NKJV/Genesis/Gen 18.md

 So the Lord said, "If I find in Sodom fifty righteous within the city, then I will spare all the place for their sakes."

 ###### 27
-Then Abraham answered and said, "Indeed now, I who _am_ _but_ dust and ashes have taken it upon myself to speak to the Lord:
+Then Abraham answered and said, "Indeed now, I who am but dust and ashes have taken it upon myself to speak to the Lord:

 ###### 28
-Suppose there were five less than the fifty righteous; would You destroy all of the city for _lack of_ five?"
-So He said, "If I find there forty-five, I will not destroy _it._"
+Suppose there were five less than the fifty righteous; would You destroy all of the city for lack of five?"
+So He said, "If I find there forty-five, I will not destroy it."

 ###### 29
 And he spoke to Him yet again and said, "Suppose there should be forty found there?"
-So He said, "I will not do _it_ for the sake of forty."
+So He said, "I will not do it for the sake of forty."

 ###### 30
 Then he said, "Let not the Lord be angry, and I will speak: Suppose thirty should be found there?"
-So He said, "I will not do _it_ if I find thirty there."
+So He said, "I will not do it if I find thirty there."

 ###### 31
 And he said, "Indeed now, I have taken it upon myself to speak to the Lord: Suppose twenty should be found there?"
-So He said, "I will not destroy _it_ for the sake of twenty."
+So He said, "I will not destroy it for the sake of twenty."

 ###### 32
 Then he said, "Let not the Lord be angry, and I will speak but once more: Suppose ten should be found there?"
-And He said, "I will not destroy _it_ for the sake of ten."
+And He said, "I will not destroy it for the sake of ten."

 ###### 33
 So the Lord went His way as soon as He had finished speaking with Abraham; and Abraham returned to his place.